JamesLavin/sync_repos/README.md

 5) To view the log file produced by any `SyncRepos` run (which contains additional debugging information not displayed by default), visit `~/.sync_repos/logs/`.
 Log files are timestamped like `~/.sync_repos/logs/sync_repos_20191017133716`

+*NOTE*: `SyncRepos` currently skips any Git repo with a checked-out branch other than `master`.
+If the checked-out branch of any repo you added to `~/.sync_repos/config` isn't `master`, `SyncRepos` should skip that repo.
+(I hope to generalize this tool to work with non-`master` branches.)

-NOTE: `SyncRepos` attempts to sync every repo, regardless of what happens while attempting to sync other repos.
+*NOTE*: `SyncRepos` attempts to sync every repo, regardless of what happens while attempting to sync other repos.
 I may add an option to halt on any failure.

 ## Installation

 1) To run an `escript`, *you must have Erlang/OTP installed on your machine*.
-[More on escripts](https://hexdocs.pm/mix/Mix.Tasks.Escript.Build.html)
+[More on escripts](https://hexdocs.pm/mix/Mix.Tasks.Escript.Build.html).
+You *don't* need Elixir (a language built on top of Erlang), but [installing Elixir](https://elixir-lang.org/install.html) may be easier -- maybe as easy as `brew install elixir` -- than installing Erlang/OTP.
+Besides, Elixir is a cool language that you should play around with, so why not just install it?!?!

 2) Install the executable by running `mix escript.install github jameslavin/sync_repos` (or an equivalent command, see: [Escript.Install instructions](https://hexdocs.pm/mix/Mix.Tasks.Escript.Install.html)).